yike5460/WorkflowTemplate/README.md

 3. Execute the `workflow` script to start the workflow

 ## Build Stage
 The build stage is used to build the project.
-It is executed by the `Build` script.
+It is executed by the `build` script.

 ## Test Stage
 The test stage is used to test the project by usage of UT/ST/Acceptance tests.
-It is executed by the `Test` script.
+It is executed by the `test*` script.

 ## Maintainance Stage
 The maintainance stage is used for maintainance tasks, including routine dependency update, PR lint.
-It is executed by the `Dep_upgrade`, `PR_lint` script.
+It is executed by the `depUpgrade`, `prLint` script.